+- Performance based management: acquisition programs.

-(a) Congressional policy.
+- (a) Congressional policy.

-grams.

-items.

-mercial items.
+- (b) Establishment of goals.

+- (c) Identification of noncompliant programs.

-to other provisions of law.
+- 264. Relationship of commercial item provisions to other provisions of law.

-(b) Establishment of goals.

-clusive; preservation of findings;
+- (a) Applicability of subchapter.

+- (b) List of laws inapplicable to contracts for acquisition of commercial items.

+- 264a.
+Definitions relating to procurement of commercial items.

 - 264b.
 Preference for acquisition of commercial items.

 - (a) Preference.

 - (b) Implementation.

 - (c) Preliminary market research.

-- Contractor employees: protection from re-
+- Contractor employees: protection from reprisal for disclosure of certain information.

-- prisal for disclosure of certain information. (a) Prohibition of reprisals.
+- (a) Prohibition of reprisals.

 - (b) Investigation of complaints.

 - (c) Remedy and enforcement authority.

 - (d) Construction.

 - (e) Definitions.

-266. Merit-based award of grants for research and development.
+- 266. Merit-based award of grants for research and development.

 - (a) Policy.

 - (b) Rule of construction.

 - (c) New grant defined.

 - (d) Inapplicability to certain grants.

+- 266a.
+Share-in-savings contracts.

+- (a) Authority to enter into share-in-savings contracts.

+- (b) Cancellation and termination.

+- (c) Definitions.

+- (d) Termination.